sakamies/memelib/README.md

 ## change

-Dispatch a change event on your form.
+Emit a change event on your form.
 Useful if you want to update just one value somewhere and trigger your listeners right after.

 ```js
 //document.forms[0].dispatchEvent(new Event('change', {bubbles: true}))